 Home > Clinical Trial

-We’re recruiting participants from the greater Dublin area for our study investigating if we can modify brain networks to improve memory in individuals with amnestic Mild Cognitive Impairment.
+We’re recruiting participants from Ireland for our study investigating if we can modify brain networks to improve memory in individuals who feel they have increased memory difficulties recently, or for those with amnestic Mild Cognitive Impairment, or early-stage Alzheimer's.

 What is amnestic Mild Cognitive Impairment?